University-Sponsored H-1B Status

 - H-1B holders are eligible to enter the U.S. a maximum of 10 days prior to the approved start date of the employment period

-- No grace period for remaining in the U.S. if an H-1B employee terminates or is terminated from employment before the expiration date of the status
+- Grace period of up to 60 days for remaining in the U.S. if an H-1B employee terminates or is terminated from employment before the expiration date of the status

 - “No benching” rule that requires the employer to continue to pay the wage rate to the H-1B in non-productive status unless the non-productive status is due to resignation, extended illness, maternity leave, etc.